Agriculture: Small Grains Pest Management Guidelines

 azoxystrobin (Quadris) QoI2 systemic 11 (single-site) high

-carboxin (Vitavax) carboxamide systemic (local) 7 (multi-site) low
+carboxin (Vitavax-34)3 carboxamide systemic (local) 7 (multi-site) medium to high

-propiconazole (Tilt) DMI3-triazole systemic (local) 3 (single-site) high
+propiconazole (Tilt) DMI4-triazole systemic (local) 3 (single-site) high

 pyraclostrobin (Headline) QoI2 systemic 11 (single-site) high

 1 Group numbers are assigned by the Fungicide Resistance Action Committee (FRAC) according to different modes of action.
-Fungicides with a different group number are suitable to alternate in a resistance management program.
-In California, make no more than one application of fungicides with mode of action Group numbers 1,4,9,11, or 17 before rotating to a fungicide with a different mode of action Group number; for fungicides with other Group numbers, make no more than two consecutive applications before rotating to a fungicide with a different mode of action Group number.
+Fungicides with different group numbers are suitable to alternate in a resistance management program.
+In California, make no more than one application of a fungicide with a mode-of-action group number associated with high resistance risk before rotating to a fungicide with a different mode-of-action group number; for other fungicides, make no more than two consecutive applications before rotating to a fungicide with a different mode-of-action group number.

 2 QoI = quinone outside inhibitor (strobilurin)